 My name is Jean Bartlett and my website is all about people.
 While it began with a focus on "life celebration" through biography-obituaries, it has grown to include living biographies, artist portraits, stories on companion best friends and briefs.
-These "briefs" are a continuation of the type of feature I have written for various Bay Area newspapers for nearly two decades – profiles, events and business stories.
+These "briefs" are a continuation of the type of feature I have written for various Bay Area newspapers for two decades – profiles, events and business stories.

 Included among those articles, are more than 2,300 features for the Pacifica Tribune.
 I have additionally written for such print and online media as the: San Jose Mercury, Oakland Tribune, San Mateo Times, Contra Costa County Times, Peninsula Progress, Coastal Connections, Bay Area Business Woman, Marin Independent Journal, Twin City Times, Ross Valley Reporter, Making Everlasting Memories and Catholic San Francisco.
 I have also worked as a family history biographer, stepping into numerous Bay Area homes to interview individuals for their keepsake biography.
 In addition, I've spent a good number of years working as an editor.

 I've also written a few books.
 In 2012, I was commissioned by Holy Cross Catholic Cemetery in Colma, California – where more than 370,000 have been laid to rest – to write a historic guide book in honor of the Cemetery's 125th anniversary.
 "125 Years of History, Ministry & Service" tells the tale of the founding of Colma's largest and oldest cemetery.
 It also offers 70 deeply researched biographical narratives on some of the Cemetery's more famous residents.
 One of those stories – on Sister Mary Baptist Russell – can be found on this website.